Helen Caroline Stevenson1

 M, d.
 19 October 1864

 General Daniel Davidson Bidwell was the son of Benjamin Bidwell and Jane Harvey.
-General Daniel Davidson Bidwell died on 19 October 1864 at Battle of Cedar Creek, Virginia.
+General Daniel Davidson Bidwell died on 19 October 1864 at Battle of Cedar Creek, Virginia, USA.

 Samuel Bidwell